lightward/mechanic-tasks/docs/save-a-mechanic-order-status-request/README.md

 Orders must be accessible to Mechanic.
 Older orders can require all-orders access.
 Files are not supported by Order status forms in this pilot.

+## Repeat requests and purchased items

+The form’s **Availability** setting controls another request for the same form and order: after resolution (the default), anytime, or once per order.
+With the default, use **Resolved** or **Declined** as the status in the update task to reopen requests.
+The API checks the saved status before authorization and this task checks it again before saving.
+Concurrent writes use compare-and-set.
+These controls rely on this save task; they do not deduplicate independent email tasks or guarantee exactly-once processing.

+An **Items from the order** question includes selected line-item IDs in the answers and verified item details in `event.order_status_request.line_items`.
+These details are stored alongside the answers.
+Item selection requests review; it does not change quantities, return items, or issue refunds.

 ## Installing this task